2001-Tue Jan 16 14:01:52 EST 2018

 8. Dental problems are extremely common in older cats.
 Bad breath, red or bleeding gums, loose teeth, recessed gums and reluctance to chew are all signs.
 Your veterinarian can examine your cat's mouth, treat or extract any infected or painful teeth, prescribe medication if needed and discuss what you can do to care for your cat's teeth at home.

 9. Arthritis is sometimes seen in older cats.
 Signs are limping, difficulty going up or down stairs and reluctance to run or jump.
 It can be especially evident after a day of more exercise than usual.
 Your veterinarian can prescribe special diets, supplements, therapies and medications that may help ease the pain.

-Your senior cat should see his veterinarian every six months for a checkup, or more frequently if there are noticeable changes.
-Many diseases, if caught in their early stages, can be stopped or slowed before they do extensive damage.
+Your senior cat should see his veterinarian regularly.
+Many vets recommend a checkup every six months, or more frequently if there are noticeable changes.
+Many diseases, if caught in their early stages, can be managed before they do extensive damage.

 More on Vetstreet:

 How I Did a 180 and Became a Cat Person